SayujM/on-device-rag-agent/RAG_Agent_Plan_Version_1.md

 *   **Step 1.1: Document Loading & Preprocessing**
     *   **Objective:** Extract raw text and images from PDF files.
     *   **Implementation:** Use a library like `PyMuPDF` (fitz) for efficient PDF parsing.
 It can extract both text and images.
+For scanned documents, OCR (e.g., Tesseract) will be used to extract text from rendered page images if `PyMuPDF`'s text extraction is insufficient.
     *   **Output:** Raw text content per page, and image files (e.g., PNG/JPEG) saved to a designated local directory for visual inspection.
     *   **Robustness:** Implement error handling for corrupted PDFs or missing files.

-*   **Step 1.2: Visual Language Model (VLM) Integration**
+*   **Step 1.2: Visual Language Model (VLM) Integration (Deferred for Version 1)**
     *   **Objective:** Generate textual descriptions for extracted images.
-    *   **Selection:** Research and select a VLM suitable for modest desktop resources.
-Options include smaller, quantized versions of models like BLIP, LLaVA, or Mini-GPT4 if available in GGUF or a similar CPU-friendly format.
-We will need to find a specific model and its GGUF version.
-    *   **Implementation:** Integrate the chosen VLM to process each extracted image and output a descriptive caption.
-    *   **Robustness:** Handle cases where VLM inference fails or produces low-quality descriptions.
+    *   **Challenge Faced:** Initial attempts with LLaVA-v1.5-7B (Q4_K_M GGUF) demonstrated significant limitations, including severe hallucinations and inability to accurately interpret document-specific visual content (e.g., misinterpreting text-only pages as book covers, or misrepresenting graph details).
+    *   **Decision:** Due to these limitations and the need for substantial further research, model selection, and fine-tuning to achieve reliable performance for document image understanding, VLM integration is deferred to a later version.
+For Version 1, the RAG agent will primarily rely on text-based content.

 *   **Step 1.3: Chunking Strategy**
     *   **Objective:** Divide processed text and image descriptions into meaningful, retrievable chunks with rich metadata.
     *   **Text Chunking:** Implement a strategy (e.g., fixed-size with overlap, or more advanced semantic chunking if feasible) for text content.
-    *   **Image Chunking:** Treat VLM-generated image descriptions as text and chunk them similarly, ensuring metadata links back to the original image and its source.
+    *   **Image Chunking:** (Deferred for Version 1) Treat VLM-generated image descriptions as text and chunk them similarly, ensuring metadata links back to the original image and its source.
+This step is dependent on successful VLM integration.
     *   **Metadata:** Each chunk (text or image description) must include metadata such as: `source_file`, `page_number`, `chunk_id`, `chunk_type` (text/image), and for images, `image_id`.
     *   **Robustness:** Experiment with chunk sizes and overlap to optimize retrieval performance and minimize noise.

 *   **Step 1.4: Embedding Model Selection & Setup**
-    *   **Objective:** Generate dense vector embeddings for all text chunks (including image descriptions).
+    *   **Objective:** Generate dense vector embeddings for all text chunks.
+(Image descriptions are deferred for Version 1).
     *   **Selection:** Choose a compact, performant `sentence-transformers` model (e.g., `all-MiniLM-L6-v2` or similar) that runs efficiently on CPU.
 (Note: For Version 1, this would be an English-focused model).
     *   **Implementation:** Load the embedding model and create embeddings for each chunk.
     *   **Robustness:** Consider batching embedding generation for efficiency.